AdobeDocs/experience-platform.en/help/query-service/sql/syntax.md

 ### PREPARE {#prepare}

-`PREPARE` creates a prepared statement.
+The `PREPARE` command lets you create a prepared statement.
 A prepared statement is a server-side object that can be used to optimize performance.
 When the `PREPARE` statement is executed, the specified statement is parsed, analyzed, and rewritten.
-When an `EXECUTE` command is subsequently issued, the prepared statement is planned and executed.
-This division of labor avoids repetitive parse analysis work, while allowing the execution plan to depend on the specific parameter values supplied.

 Prepared statements can take parameters, values that are substituted into the statement when it is executed.
-When creating the prepared statement, refer to parameters by position, using $1, $2, and so on.
-A corresponding list of parameter data types can optionally be specified.
+Parameters are referred by position, using $1, $2, etc, when using prepared statements.
+Optionally, you can specify a list of parameter data types.

 When a parameter's data type is not specified or is declared as unknown, the type is inferred from the context in which the parameter is first referenced, if possible.
 When executing the statement, specify the actual values for these parameters in the `EXECUTE` statement.

 Prepared statements only last for the duration of the current database session.
 When the session ends, the prepared statement is forgotten, so it must be re-created before being used again.
 This also means that a single prepared statement cannot be used by multiple simultaneous database clients.
 However, each client can create their own prepared statement to use.
 Prepared statements can be manually cleaned up using the `DEALLOCATE` command.